JakubKocerha/milestonep1-my-arctic-life/readme.md

 ### Existing Features

 - __Navigation Bar__
     - The navigation menu is identically featured on all four pages of the site.
-It contains responsive links to all of the pages without reverting from any actual page to the home page.
+It contains responsive links to all pages without reverting from any actual page to the home page.
-    - [Hover effect](https://ianlunn.github.io/Hover/) .hvr-radial-out" was used by inserting [external cdnjs library](https://cdnjs.com/libraries/hover.css/2.1.1) stylesheet in `<head>` element.
+    - [Hover effect](https://ianlunn.github.io/Hover/) ".hvr-radial-out" was used by inserting [external cdnjs library](https://cdnjs.com/libraries/hover.css/2.1.1) stylesheet in `<head>` element.
 The shade of green associates the main theme of the site.

 ![Nav bar](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/readme-media/navbar.jpg)